Juliet Bingley

-Juliet Martin Bingley MBE (1925–2005, née Vick) was an English social worker.
+Juliet Martin Bingley MBE (18 July 1925 – 16 January 2005, née Vick) was an English social worker.
 She was chair of MIND for four years and one of the founders of the National Association for Colitis and Crohn's Disease, of which she was for a time vice-chair.

 Early life and education

-Juliet Martin Vick was born in Harley Street in London; her father was surgeon Reginald Vick.
-She attended King Alfred School, London and gained a degree in social administration at London School of Economics.
+Juliet Martin Vick was born on 18 July 1925 on Harley Street in London; her father was surgeon Reginald Vick.
+She attended King Alfred School, London and gained a degree in social administration at the London School of Economics.